muggy8/improbable/from-me-to-me/Ur78er4a.md

 "P-please continue...
 I-I'll be fine..."
 I whimpered.

-This was all I could manage to say to mikay.
+This was all I could manage to say to Mikay.

 He gave me a troubled look before asking:

 "Are you sure?"

-I gave him a weak nod in responce but he didn't seem too convinced by my answer and continued eyeing me.
+I gave him a weak nod in response but he didn't seem too convinced by my answer and continued eyeing me.

 After a short while, he seemed to have decided on something and sat me down somewhere away form the field in the trees.